 You can see the full catalogue of properties that will fall under the hammer prior to the auction, and arrange viewings through the auctioneer.
 You can take builders or surveyors with you, and carry out seek legal advice on the contract, title and searches on any property you’re interested in.
 Just because the bidding process is much faster, it doesn’t mean you skip the preparation in the build-up.
 Carefully study the auction pack for the property or properties you like, and always keep in mind the potential you can see in a new home.

-Is an auction right for me?
+Is a property auction right for me?

 If you want to buy your new home through a quicker process than usual, then an auction could be perfect for you.
 There’s no waiting around for offers to be accepted, while you can eliminate the risk of being gazumped.
 After the auction, you usually get 28 days to complete the purchase, which could be ideal if you’re in a hurry.